Adedoja/WB-SOLUTION-WITH-WORDPRESS/README.md

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/pvcreate.PNG)

 9. Verify that your Physical volume has been created successfully by running `sudo pvs`

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/sudo%20pvs.PNG)

 10. Use `vgcreate` utility to add all 3 PVs to a volume group (VG).
-Name the VG webdata-vg `sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1`
+Name the VG webdata-vg

+    `sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1`

 11. Verify that your VG has been created successfully by running `sudo vgs`

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/sudo%20vgs.PNG)

-12. Use `lvcreate` utility to create 2 logical volumes. apps-lv (Use half of the PV size), and logs-lv Use the remaining space of the PV size. ## NOTE: apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs.
+12. Use `lvcreate` utility to create 2 logical volumes. apps-lv (Use half of the PV size), and logs-lv.
+Use the remaining space of the PV size. ## NOTE: apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs.

     ```
     sudo lvcreate -n logs-lv -L 14G webdata-vg
     ```
 13. Verify that your Logical Volume has been created successfully by running `sudo lvs`

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/sudo%20lvs.PNG)

 14. Verify the entire setup `sudo vgdisplay -v #view complete setup - VG, PV, and LV`

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/vgdisplay.PNG)

 `sudo lsblk`

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/sudo%20lsblk.PNG)

-15. Use mkfs.ext4 to format the logical volumes with ext4 filesystem `sudo mkfs -t ext4 /dev/webdata-vg/apps-lv sudo mkfs -t ext4 /dev/webdata-vg/logs-lv`
+15. Use mkfs.ext4 to format the logical volumes with ext4 filesystem

+`sudo mkfs -t ext4 /dev/webdata-vg/apps-lv sudo mkfs -t ext4 /dev/webdata-vg/logs-lv`

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/mkfs.ext4.PNG)